tunexlevel/wallet-api/README.md

 7. Update the src/doc files with the host url for the api documentations

-8. Start the application by runing - npm run start
+8. Start the application by runing - npm run dev

 9. You can access the application on hosturl:port/api-docs